react-page/react-page/docs/README.md

    better and richer experiences more easily.
 5. It works on mobile and touch devices.

-With these principles in mind, we went out and implemented the ORY Editor, which you are looking at right now.
+With these principles in mind, we went out and implemented the React Page, which you are looking at right now.

 ## How it works

-The ORY Editor is primarily a tool to create and modify layouts.
+The React Page is primarily a tool to create and modify layouts.
 At the core, there are _Cells_ and _Rows_.
 The layout system is very similar to the [bootstrap grid system](http://getbootstrap.com/css/#grid) where you have rows and columns.